fboender/jerrybuild/docs/tutorial.md

-This section assumes you've installed the Ubuntu or Redhat package, or that you installed Jerrybuild via `make install`.
-As such, we'll assume the following paths:
+This section assumes you've installed Jerrybuild system-wide on your system.

 * The main configuration file is in `/etc/jerrybild/jerrybuild.cfg`.
 * The state directory resides in `/var/lib/jerrybuild` and the workspace is